MetalBlueberry/chkb/README.md

 find the input file from your keyboard.
 This files are located at `/dev/input/by-id/`.
 The id should be enough to tell which one is your keyboard. if not, you can `sudo cat /dev/input/by-id/file` and see if you can see data when you type on your keyboard.

-to not use sudo, you can add your user to the input group.
+To avoid sudo, you can add your user to the input group.

 ```sh
 sudo usermod -a -G input $USER